ZoneMinder/zoneminder/README.txt

    Has  Turbo  Pan  - The camera supports an additional  turbo pan speed.
    Turbo Pan Speed - The actual turbo pan speed.
-`Tilt' Tab
+'Tilt' Tab
-   Definition of Tilt capabilities, fields as for `Pan' tab.
+   Definition of Tilt capabilities, fields as for 'Pan' tab.
-`Zoom' Tab
+'Zoom' Tab
    Can Zoom - The camera can zoom.
    Can  Zoom  Absolute - The camera can zoom  to  an  absolute position.